 I have spent the first half of June in the United States – once again in Seattle, a city I really love.
 I was there to play with TROOT, the epic progressive rock orchestra lead by American pianist Tim Root, and to play shows with EchoTest.

 I did write about TROOT before – you might have listened to the record, too… it is some of the most complex material I have played in my whole life.
-A couple of years has passed since we recorded the songs, so I went through a phase of re-learning all the parts before reconvening with the band in Seattle.
+A couple of years after the actual recording of the songs, I went through a phase of re-learning of all the parts, before reconvening with the band in Seattle.
 It was interesting – it was the end of May and I was visiting my girlfriend Chiara in Brussels (more on that later).
 I didn’t have a bass with me, so I borrowed a four string fretless from a friend – not the ideal choice, since I had recorded all the parts on a beautiful five string, fretted Lakland.
 Hence, the feel on the fretless was very different.
 Then, I used a different bass at the gig (again, one I had to borrow).
 We had four or five days of band practice prior to the show, which were very intense.
 I was trying out some new solutions and making adjustments until the very last minute.
 Tim also suggested some variations.

 The live debut of TROOT took place at the Seaprog Festival at the Columbia City Theater.
 I liked the venue a lot, even though TROOT is a large ensamble, resulting in physical space being a bit of an issue, and the sound on stage was also difficult for me.
 I was hiding in the back, in between the drums and one of the guitar amps.
 Both very loud (I’m not complaining – it’s the way it has to be for this gig).
 I had decent volume from the bass amp, but not enough for my standards.
 Plus, the amp mysteriously stopped working during my favourite part in Dance Elena, until the very end of the song.
 Many thoughts crossed my mind.
 I was afraid that the bass amp had died and that I had to go direct or something.
 Luckily, it’s a band with two bass players (as usual, Julie Slick shares bass duties with me) and enough brilliant musicians to fill up space.
 The bass amp came back to life just in time for the third piece in the set – a very demanding one for me (Axe for the Frozen Sea Within), but after the accident, I lost some of the focus and presence in the music.
 We made it though, and still felt pretty happy about the show.
 The audience gave us a standing ovation.